 - Committee Report 1472/2006 from the Committee on Public Employee’s Freedom of Expression and Right to Inform

 - God adfærd i den offentlige sektor about the principles of good conduct in the public sector (the State Employer’s Authority, Local Government, Denmark and Danish Regions, 2007)

 Researchers’ freedom of expression

 It also follows from section 2(3) of the University Act that universities should encourage researchers to participate in public debate.
-This provision per se limits the ability of the universities to interfere with the researchers’ opinions through management.
-Please see
+This provision limits per se the ability of the universities to interfere with the researchers’ opinions through management.
+See:

 - The Danish Parliamentary Ombudsman’s opinion in FOB 2005.385.